maxzintel/devops-example-app/README.md

 One thing to keep in mind for this example is ensuring our rolloutStrategy settings do not inhibit us from deploying to staging here.
 If they do, either change the replica count to a value that works with the percentages in the strategy or add a patch for the strategy as well!

+The second kustomize feature I mentioned, `generators`, is used to create configMaps and secrets for your deployments.
+In our case, we append the temp `secrets-gen.env` file we created in the deploy script to an otherwise empty secret, then reference it as the environment in our deployment manifests.

+The third and last kustomize feature I will describe is `vars`.
+If you look in the staging overlay kustomization file there's a good example of this.
+Kustomize is generally good at knowing how to combine names, prefixes, labels, etc... in your objects automatically.
+However, one place where it doesn't (and we need it to to deploy to staging) is in `kube/overlays/staging/ingress.yml`.
+Here, we need the Ingress `host` to set it self up to handle requests for the aforementioned A records we'd automatically create as a part of the staging deploy.
+To do this, we tell Kustomize (using the vars object) to replace anywhere it sees `$(DEPLOY_RELEASE)` in the manifests with the value it reads from the label: `release` on the client deployment (which we set = to `pr${{ env.PR_NUMBER }}` in the CI/CD).

+## The Terraform

+As a reminder this is all contained in the other repository: `maxzintel/chainlink-infra`.
+The reason I separated these is that most of the resources in here are generic to the account, and not specific to the application deployment.
+Thus in a realistic situation, we wouldn't want them to reside in the same repository most likely.

+This repository is pretty basic.
+It has no automated CI/CD (I just dealt with remote state management with CLI commands locally), only uses one module (for EKS cluster creation), and under-utilizes things like variables and other DRY and Least Privilege principals.

+As I alluded to in my description of how automated staging would work, this would much more heavily utilize common modules and variables across environments if I had implemented that as well.
+Some ways to do that would be utilizing `tfvars`, `variables.tf`, and `output.tf` files more frequently and/or using an overlay like Terragrunt as well.

+Another few things to note are:

+* I would normally use ElastiCache for a production Redis cluster implementation, but ran into issues getting it working with the sample application (I described these issues in Slack).
+Thus, my elasticache code is commented out.
+* The ECR resources are commented out because there is a compatibility issue with Docker's GitHub Actions for building and pushing.
+My understanding is that these actions utilize multi-layer caching, which ECR does not support.
+This is why I am using Docker Hub regitries at present (though I would prefer figuring out a workaround so we could use ECR private registries instead).
+* The RDS instance is NOT stored as a declarative Terraform resource.
+The reason being keeping it out maximizes agility in issue resolution and any automatic updates by AWS are not accidentally reverted by the Terraform state being unaware of them.

 Imperative construction of pipeline files to maintain DRY and composable code.